 You may also arrange time after organ recovery to hold your baby and proceed with any additional personal plans if you wish.
 Otherwise, we suggest you make arrangements with a funeral home and communicate this with your care team.

 Will there be any expense to my family as a result of donation?

-IIAM will incur all expenses related to the donation of organs and tissue for medical research to our organization.
+You will not incur any additional costs related to the donation.
 We recommend you discuss any hospital or customary delivery expenses with your caregivers so you have clear expectations.

 What do I need to do?

-1) Consent/Authorization: You will need to complete a form with the local organ procurement organization.
+1) Consent/Authorization: You will need to complete a Consent Form with the local organ procurement organization.

 2) Blood Work: Blood work will be obtained to determine blood type and Rh factor of the mom.
 The blood will also be evaluated for standard infectious disease screening, including but not limited to HIV and hepatitis.